-The U.S. Bureau of Labor Statistics (BLS) projected that employment of musicians and related workers was expected to grow ten percent during the 2010-2020 period (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) projected that employment of music directors and composers, including music producers, was expected to grow five percent during the 2012-2022 period (www.bls.gov).
 The BLS further noted that competition for full-time jobs in this field will be strong.
 Cities that feature a large concentration of recording studios, such as New York, Chicago, Los Angeles and Nashville, offer better job prospects for all musicians.

 Related to Music Producer: Job Summary & Education Requirements

 - Recently Updated